wdl339/chfs/docs/lab2/lab2.md

 Please refer to the [Grading](#grading) section of this document.

-**Note:** If your host OS is Linux, you may encounter some permission issues when running `cmake ..`, as shown in the figure below.
+**Note:** If you have encountered some permission issues when running `cmake ..`, as shown in the figure below:

 ![permission_issue](permission_issue.png)